TAMAR Education Project: History

-Program development for the TAMAR Project began in October 1998 by the Sidran Institute of Towson, Maryland as one of nine sites funded through the first phase of the SAMHSA Women, Co-Occurring Disorders and Violence Study from 1998–2000.
+Program development for the TAMAR Project began in October 1998 by the Sidran Institute of Towson, Maryland as one of nine sites funded through the first phase of the SAMHSA Women, Co-Occurring Disorders and Violence Study from 1998 to 2000.
 This pilot project was designed for "incarcerated women who have histories of abuse trauma."
 In July 2000, the program expanded to serve eight counties.
 The Maryland Department of Health and Mental Hygiene Administration continued to fund the project in 2001 after the SAMHSA pilot grant was no longer available.
 TAMAR was first adapted and implemented for men on July 1, 2001.
 In fiscal year 2002, the program served over 700 individuals.
 By September 2004, it was still implemented only in those eight counties and was serving approximately 350 individuals per year.
 However, since then it has been implemented throughout the state of Maryland, at Fulton State Hospital of Missouri, the Correctional Center of Northwest Ohio, and the Jail Diversion and Trauma Recovery–Priority to Veterans Program in Rhode Island.